cronologic-de/ug_ndigo6g/source/packform/index.rst

 - Each hit on an ADC channel is stored in one packet.
-  The format of the payload data (see :cpp:member:`crono_packet::data`) is explained in :numref:`Section %s<adc data format>`.
+  The format of the payload data (see :cpp:member:`crono_packet::data`) is explained in :doc:`adcdata`.

 - All TDC hits within the time given by :cpp:member:`ndigo6g12_param_info::tdc_rollover_period` are stored in a single packet (stored in the payload data).
-The memory layout thereof is shown in :numref:`Section %s<tdcpacket bit table>`.
+The memory layout thereof is shown in :doc:`tdcdata`.

 .. note::

     The minimum packet length depends on the application type.
-See :numref:`Section %s<ADC Modes>` for details.
+See :doc:`../functionality/adc_modes` for details.